-Since 2018 we have invested in innovation originating from two universities, Victoria University of Wellington and University of Otago to build a diverse portfolio that can have a meaningful global impact.
-Through our investment partnerships, we have seen first-hand how our collective experience alongside our co-investors can help build these exciting businesses of the future.
+Since 2018 we have invested in innovation originating from Victoria University of Wellington, expanding in 2021 to include the University of Otago, and from 2021 a wider community of New Zealand innovators, to build a diverse portfolio that can have a meaningful global impact.
+Through our investment partnerships, we have seen first-hand how our collective experience alongside our co-investors can help build exciting businesses of the future.

-Businesses in the investment portfolio are developing many important solutions to a variety of problems including aiming to improve human health and animal welfare, reduce environmental impact, offer clean energy or improve energy efficiency, improve food security and supply and many other initiatives.
+Businesses in the investment portfolio are developing many important solutions to a variety of problems including aiming to improve human health and animal welfare, reduce environmental impact, offer clean energy or improve energy efficiency, improve food security and supply and many other global challenges.

-We consider that a small allocation of higher risk/ potentially higher return investment opportunities such as in earlystage businesses is appropriate for Booster's long-term investment portfolios.
-And for that reason, we have made a longterm commitment to support more young businesses become sustainable, and to build more valuable partnerships with research organisations and likeminded investors.
+We consider that a small allocation of higher risk/ potentially higher return investment opportunities such as in early-stage businesses is appropriate for Booster's long-term investment portfolios.
+And for that reason, we have made a long-term commitment to support more young businesses become sustainable, and to build more valuable partnerships with research organisations and likeminded investors.
 Most importantly we are also providing all Kiwis the opportunity to invest in the future of these young companies, which are traditionally only available to wholesale investors.
 To demonstrate our commitment, we share in the investment returns when you do.
 We don't charge a base management fee.
 We will receive a performance-based fee if the performance of the fund exceeds 10% per annum.